 Although you may feel minor discomfort during the procedure and some soreness in the following days, in actuality, a nostril piercing looks far more painful than what it is.
 Of course, everyone is different and some patients may feel more discomfort than others.
 However, the majority of patients who undergo medical nose piercings say that the procedure was not as painful as expected.

-At our three Ontario medical piercings clinics, nose piercings are done with your selected Blomdahl skin-friendly nose piercing studs, placed directly into the piercing tool while remaining completely sterile.
+At our four Ontario medical piercings clinics, nose piercings are done with your selected Blomdahl skin-friendly nose piercing studs, placed directly into the piercing tool while remaining completely sterile.
 The topical anesthetic applied before the nose piercing minimizes immediate discomfort.

 A new nose piercing is the same as a small wound.
 It is therefore important to take care of it correctly during the healing period, so it does not get infected.
 It is important to understand that you need to care for the pierced area to keep it healthy and beautiful.

 Medical nose piercings are carried out by a doctor or nurse using medical, sterile equipment designed to virtually eliminate the chance of initial infection.